How to Calculate the PPI

 Simple Way to Calculate PPI

-One of the tools you will find on the Belmont Thornton, the PPI Claim Company website is a PPI estimator tool that is a handy little software program.
+One of the tools you will find on the Belmont Thornton, Belmont Thornton website is a PPI estimator tool that is a handy little software program.
 All you need to do to learn how to calculate the PPI is to find the percentage of your loan they are charging for payment protection (usually between 13 and 56%), the amount of your loan and how many payments there are.
 That is all there is to learning how to calculate the PPI because the software does the actual calculations for you.
 This is the number to pay careful attention to because this is the amount you will be claiming back when filing a refund for mis sold PPI.

 blog comments powered by